sejlab/Lab_Docs/Finding_Rental_Accommodation.md

 * Morningside (££-££££): Nice suburb and walkable to the university.
 Posh reputation but some affordable places.

 * Polwarth, Shandon, Slateford, Dalry, Gorgie, Colinton (££-£££).
 These are commutable by bike/bus.
-Slateford, Gorgie and Dalry never used to be desirable places, but because they have small and affordable flats, young professionals are moving there and it is becoming more gentrified.
+Slowly becoming more gentrified.

 * Portobello, Liberton, Leith, Abbeyhill, Newhaven, The Shore, Davidsons Mains, Trinity, Bonnington, Barnton, Corstorphine, Comely Bank: (££-£££).
 These are nice areas but are bit more of a commute – check before looking.